sylefeb/Silice/learn-silice/Documentation.md

 Inputs and outputs may be declared in any order, however the order matters when calling the algorithms (parameters are given in the order of inputs, results are read back in the order of outputs).
 Input and outputs can be single variables or tables.
-A third type `inout` exists for compatibility with Verilog modules, however these can only be passed and bound to imported modules (i.e. they cannot be used in expressions and instructions for now).
+A third type `inout` exists, which represent tristate variables.
+These are groups with members `.oenable` (enables the output), `.o` for the output and `.i` for the input.
+See [this example project](../projects/inout/README.md) for details.

-Note that there are two types of output: `output` and `output!`.
-These distinguish between a standard and an immediate output (exclamation mark).
-A standard output sees its value updated at the next clock cycle.
+Note that there are two types of outputs: `output` and `output!`.
+These distinguish between a *registered* and an *immediate* output (with exclamation mark).
+This is a very important distinction when outputs are bound, but makes no difference when algorithms are called.

-An immediate output ensures that callers sees the results within the same cycle.
+When using a registered output, the parent will only see the value updated at the next clock cycle.
+In contrast, an immediate output is a direct connection and ensures that the parent sees the results immediately, within the same cycle.
 This can be for instance important when implementing a video driver; e.g. a HDMI module generates a pixel coordinate on its output and expects to see the corresponding color on its input within the same clock cycle (even though a better design would allow a one-cycle latency).
 In such a scenario the algorithm outputting the color to the HDMI driver will input the coordinate and use `output!` for the color.
-However, using only `output!` will in some cases result in combinational
+However, using only `output!` has drawbacks.
+It tends to generate deeper circuits with lower maximum frequency.
+Oftentimes, paying one in latency allow to reach higher frequencies and is well worth it.
-loops: a cycle in the described circuitry (that is generally bad).
+Using `output!` may also result in combinational loops: a cycle in the described circuitry (that is generally bad).
+Silice detects such cases and issues an error (see also Section <a href="#combloops" data-reference-type="ref" data-reference="combloops">4.6</a>).

-Silice detects such cases and will issue an error (see also Section <a href="#combloops" data-reference-type="ref" data-reference="combloops">4.6</a>).
+This is an important topic, and while this can be put aside when starting, mastering hardware design requires a deep understanding of the effect of registered inputs/outputs.
+Please refer to the [notes on algorithms calls, bindings and timings](AlgoInOuts.md) for more details.

 > **Note:** Silice combinational loop detection is not perfect yet.
 Such a problem would typically result in simulation hanging (unable to stabilize the circuit) with Verilator issuing a `UNOPTFLAT` warning.

 #### *Declarations.*